 On September 24, 2014, SASL filed its statement of claim and memorial on the merits.
 On March 31, 2015, Bolivia filed its statement of defense and counter-memorial marking the conclusion of the preliminary written pleadings phase of the arbitration and the beginning of the document production phase.
 In accordance with the procedural calendar SASL's reply to Bolivia's statement of defense and counter-memorial was filed on November 30, 2015.
 Pursuant to extensions granted by the Tribunal to both parties, Bolivia's rejoinder was filed on March 21, 2016 and SASL's Rejoinder on Jurisdiction was filed on May 3, 2016.
 The oral hearing was held in Washington, D.C., on July 11 to July 21, 2016.
 Pursuant to the procedural orders in place, both parties submitted post-hearing memorials on October 31, 2016, after which the Tribunal commenced the deliberation phase and will then issue a final award.
-The Company now expects that the Tribunal will issue the arbitration award in or about October/November of 2017.
+The Company expects that the Tribunal will issue the arbitration award prior to the Company's 2017 fiscal year end.